 3. C – Water

 The C-Water is another solar distillation device , conceptualized by the Chinese designer Caho Gao.
 The device is a very simple molded plastic component with an open bottom and a sloping top.
 When the C-Water is placed on any wet surface including swamps, the sunlight causes the water to evaporate.
 The water vapor formed condenses on the inside the plastic component and the slope causes the droplets to run off into the container at one end.

 The designer estimates that it would take about 47 hours to fill a cup of potable water.

 4. MIT solar powered desalination system

 A team from MIT has collaborated with a team from the King Fahd University of Saudi Arabia to build a portable seawater desalination plant that can be quickly deployed to produce drinking water in natural disaster areas.
-The photovoltaic panels produce the electricity needed to drive the motors that pump seawater at high pressure through RO membranes.
+However, the photovoltaic panels produce the electricity needed to drive the motors that pump seawater at high pressure through RO membranes.
 The membrane filters all contaminants and salt from the seawater, making it potable.
 A prototype to produce 80 gallons a day has been developed for testing.
-One major advance being attempted is a control algorithm that can vary pump loads and regulate valve positions to make the plant operational even in cloudy conditions, when the solar electrical output is low.
+Moreover, one major advance being attempted is a control algorithm that can vary pump loads and regulate valve positions to make the plant operational even in cloudy conditions, when the solar electrical output is low.
 This avoids the use of storage batteries that are heavy and expensive.
 The unit is designed to be usable by non-skilled people.

 5. Solar Cube